Accéder au contenu principal

 Samantha Chong

-Samantha (she/her) was born and raised in Toronto, and has emersed herself in the arts her whole life.
-After attending a arts based Highschool, it solidified that she wanted to immerse herself with her love of music, by spend all her time with creatives, and going to live events.
-She attend Toronto Metropolitan University (previous Ryerson) and graduated with an emphasis on Graphic Communications Management & Marketing.
+Samantha (she/her) was born and raised in Toronto, and has deep roots in arts and culture.
+After attending an arts based high school, it solidified that she wanted to immerse herself with her love of music, by spending all her time with creatives, and going to live events.
+She attended Toronto Metropolitan University (previously Ryerson) and graduated with an emphasis on Graphic Communications Management & Marketing.
 It was during that time she first entered the music industry while completing an internship at a record label.
-Now with over a decade of experience developing Artist Marketing strategy, she current is employed by Sony Music Entertainment Canada as a Senior Marketing Manager.
-She has defined strategy and successfully executed marketing plans, and contributed to breaking artists in market.
-She is currently working a roster of domestic and international artists of all genres such as Tenille Townes, JP Saxe, Luke Combs, blink-182, Kane Brown, Calvin Harris, among others, in addition to having a team of staff that report to her.
+Now with over a decade of experience in music marketing, she is currently working at BMG as Director, Marketing, Recorded Music Canada.
+Her previous experience includes Artist Marketing at both Sony Music Canada & Universal Music Canada.
+She has defined creative strategy, successfully executed marketing plans, and contributed to breaking artists in the market.
 She prides herself in being a mentor for people within the industry and also by pushing boundaries to promote diversity, equity, and inclusion.

 Savannah Wellman